 The End Point Assessment consists of 2 separate parts, a Project and an Interview.
 The Project contributes to 75% of the End Point Assessment, this is a 2000-3000 word project which will demonstrate the skills, knowledge and behaviours required for a dental nurse.
 The project will be based on a theme that is relevant to the dental practice, there are five options for a learner, employer and the training provider to discuss, one option must be chosen.
 The Interview contributes the remaining 25%, this is a structured discussion between the apprentice and the independent assessment centre focussing on the project results and how they have performed during the apprenticeship.
 This can only be taken after the minimum duration (18 Months) has been met.

 What is Off the Job Training?

-While on programme as an Apprentice all learners must spend a minimum of 20% of their working day conducting ‘off the job training’ towards their qualification.
+While on programme as an Apprentice all learners must spend a minimum of 20% of their apprenticeship conducting ‘off the job training’ towards their qualification.
 This could include; lectures, role-playing, simulation exercises, online learning, manufacturer training, practical training such as; mentoring, shadowing, industry visits and attendance at shows/conferences/competitions.
 This could also include time spent writing assignments/assessments.

 This does not include; English, Maths, progress reviews, on programme assessment, or training which takes place outside the apprentice’s paid working hours.